AS-Office-of-Student-Organizations/AS-Funding-Guide/README.md

 ## Project Context

 This website addresses a pressing need of student organizations leaders which is a **user friendly funding guide**.
 The current funding guide ([here](https://finance.ucsd.edu/Home/FundingGuide)) is very frustrating to read.

 However, beyond this goal of just hosting the guide, we hope to make it easier to get fast Q&A answers with a RAG-based LLM chatbot on our homepage!
-We are still building the backend for that, but we are looking forward to connecting that.
+I receive hundreds of emails weekly and find it difficult to keep up.
+I hope this helps future AVPs by lessening the load of repeat questions by making the information easier to reach.